psmak3/psmak3.github.io/_posts/personal/2021-12-20-personal-yeahimback.md

 - I still have waaaaaay too many opinions on waaaaay too many things I know waaaaaaay too little about.

-So on that note; WELCOME BACK!!
+So on that note, WELCOME BACK!!
+There is so much to talk about and I hope I can tackle at least a fair percentage of it for you all.
 I plan on writing daily once again but with a slightly different daily focus.
 I hope my 5-7 readers will return to the site, read a post or two when you need a diversion, enjoy the random spewings of a middle-aged married man living in uptown Seattle.